Coomera Connector (Stage 1)

 By constructing additional crossings of the Coomera and Nerang rivers, Stage 1 of the Coomera Connector will reduce pressure on the M1 by providing an alternative route for the growing communities and commercial hubs of Helensvale and Coomera.

-Following community consultation in 2020, the northern end point for Coomera Connector (Stage 1) is confirmed as Shipper Drive, Coomera.
+Following community consultation in 2020, the northern end point for the Coomera Connector (Stage 1) was confirmed as Shipper Drive, Coomera.

-The corridor is wide enough for an ultimate 6-lane motorway.
-The 16km Stage 1 route will be built to 4 lanes to meet medium-term traffic needs.
+The corridor is wide enough for an ultimate 6-lane motorway and while the Stage 1 route will generally be built to 4 lanes to meet medium-term traffic needs, the Central package will be built to 6 lanes.
 Key major structures will be future-proofed to 6 lanes, to help minimise future construction impacts to adjacent residents and the travelling public.

 Benefits